Sutherland Elementary School

 Building Visitors

-For the safety and security of our students we ask that no one visit in our building without permission from administration.
+For the safety and security of our students we ask that no one visit our building without permission from administration.
 All visitors and volunteer workers must report to the office and sign in through our electronic system which requires a State Issued ID or Driver’s License.
 Should any parent or visitor wish to see or pick up a child, it is essential that they report to the office and make this request.
 The student(s) will only be called to the office when deemed appropriate.

 NO PARENT IS TO GO TO A CLASSROOM TO GET A CHILD.
 PARENTS MUST WAIT IN THE OFFICE.